Steve Brown (yo-yo player)

-Steve Brown (born 1976 in Jacksonville, Florida) is a competitive yo-yo player, competition judge, yo-yo designer, and yoyo blogger currently based out of North Olmsted, Ohio.
+Steve Brown (born 1976) is an American competitive yo-yo player, competition judge, yo-yo designer, and yoyo blogger currently based out of North Olmsted, Ohio.
 He is currently the editor for YoYoNews.com and a co-producer of the Triple Crown of YoYo events.
 In 2001, the National Yo-Yo League named him as one of eight National Yo-Yo masters.
 He has designed multiple yo-yos, including the "Cherry Bomb" for Team Losi.
 While employed by Duncan Toys Company as marketing and promotions coordinator, Brown invented and patented freehand yo-yo play where instead of being attached to the finger, the string is actually attached to a counterweight, and designed a line of yo-yos for the new style.
 He also authored a book called Duncan Yo-Yo Trick Book while employed by the company.

 A regular competitor in the 1990s, he has moved out of competing in most venues and has shifted his focus to judging.
 His skill with yo-yos also landed him a job as a stuntman on the 2001 movie Zoolander, work as a consultant on "The Lone Ranger (2013 film)" where he developed and taught several of the actors the pocket watch trick that features prominently in the film, and led to an appearance on The Best Damn Sports Show Period.

-The Man Behind the Yo-Yo
+Biography

 Steve Brown was young when he first held a yo-yo, but as a child, took little interest in the few tricks he learned.
 It was not until his later years and after some instability in his life that he got serious about yo-yoing.
 Brown was looking for a job at the time when came back to the yo-yo trade.
 Finding himself in a job of assembling yo-yo's for Lofty Pursuits, he was thrown into retail one day, making a huge impression on his customers and his boss, Greg Cohen.
 He impressed everyone with not only his ability to yo-yo, but also to juggle, showing his multitude of talents.

 After working the next two years with his independent cart, fine-tuning his yo-yo skills through hours of practice, Brown joined with Duncan Toys Company.
 Working as Duncan's marketing and promotions coordinator, Steve created a following with his creative designs and yo-yo tricks.

 Brown worked for Duncan Toys for the start of his career.
 He worked for Duncan for seven years (1999-2006)[11].
 Here is where his unique style and flare created a name for himself.
 Brown was, and is, known for his punk rocker sense of style that he has brought to the yo-yo world.
 With his tattoo covered arms and past Mohawk hairstyles, he's keeping the hobby of the yo-yo alive in the youth.
 At contests early in his career, his unique style and accompanying punk rock music helped him to stand out among the other competitors who were either significantly older or significantly younger.